DeniseSl22/SPARQLTutorialBioSB2019/Assignments/AddendumBioSb2019.md

 ![Instance of](../Images/Cocaine_Instance-of.JPG)

 'Cocaine' (object) has been classified to belong to the group of 'chemcial compound'(subject) by the relationship 'instance of'.
-There are more resource groups where cocoaine belongs to, such as 'medication', 'controlled substance' and 'powder'.
+There are more resource groups where cocaine belongs to, such as 'medication', 'controlled substance' and 'powder'.

 We can find more relationships for cocaine, by scrolling down the page: